Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Visualization

 \textbf{Visualizations of the Video2BEV transformation at different elevation angles.} Compared to the $45^\circ$ subset, the $30^\circ$ subset of the UniV dataset presents more occluded cases.
 We analyze the impact of occlusions and other environmental constraints on the proposed Video2BEV transformation.
 As shown in~\reffig{fig:45_30_bev_supp}, the proposed Video2BEV transformation produces satisfactory BEVs at a $45^\circ$ elevation angle, especially in areas between tall buildings.
 At the $30^\circ$ elevation angle, some regions reconstructed by the Video2BEV transformation exhibit imperfections.
 These imperfect regions are primarily located between buildings, where it is challenging for drones to capture clear images at a relatively low elevation angle.
 Despite the imperfectly reconstructed regions, the proposed Video2BEV transformation significantly narrows the disparity between the drone view and the satellite view.

 \textbf{Visualizations of Drone-view Videos, BEVs, and Satellite-view Images.} We provide visualizations of images from different platforms.
 For each building, both drone-view and Bird’s Eye View (BEV) data are in video format and satellite-view data is in image format.
 Specifically, drones follow a spiral path around the target building, completing three circular flights.
 For BEVs, in the training set, we incorporate rotation angles and varying heights into BEV camera poses, generating a sequence of rotating and scaled-down BEVs (see~\reffig{fig:drone_bev_satellite}).
+The 2D rotation is designed for data augmentation.
 In the test set, we only increase the height of the BEV camera poses and render a sequence of scaled-down BEV images.
-The satellite view contains one image for each building.
+The satellite view contains one image for each location.
 After the proposed Video2BEV transformation, the BEVs align with the same viewing direction as the satellite view and exhibit a similar color pattern to the drone view.